webmasterdevlin/spring-boot-superheroes/STEP_BY_STEP_DEVELOPMENT.md

 ## Controller (no-auth yet)
 - create a controller package inside the antiHero package
 - write an AntiHeroController class inside the controller package
+- create a DataLoader class to seed data into an empty database

 ## REST-Client for Postman/Insomnia replacement
 - create REST-Client folder in the root directory